Program Description

 Financing Information

-The City offers a low-interest loan to assist property owners in financing their portion of the repair.
-Payments can be made in full one time or homeowner(s) can take advantage of our low-interest loans (3%).
+Payments for the work can be made in full one time or homeowner(s) can take advantage of a low-interest loans (3%).
 Payments can be made over the course of 10 years on an annual or monthly basis.

 Assessments will be performed after construction is complete.
 The assessment will show as a lien against the property until the assessment is paid in full.
 Liens stay with the property.
 The assessment is to be paid in full at closing if the property transfers ownership.